ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.

-Most sarcoma experts do not recommend radiation therapy for desmoid tumors.
+Many sarcoma experts do not recommend radiation therapy for desmoid tumors.
 This is because, in rare cases, radiation therapy can cause cancerous tumors or new and more aggressive sarcomas.
 In the unlikely event that this happens, a cancer may develop 7 to 20 years after radiation therapy.
-It is important to talk with your health care team about this risk and other potential side effects of radiation therapy before you have this treatment (see “Physical, emotional, and social effects of a tumor”).
+It is important to talk with your health care team about this risk and other potential side effects of radiation therapy before you have this treatment (see “Physical, emotional, social, and financial effects of a tumor”).
 Since desmoid tumors are rare, if radiation therapy is being considered it is very important to talk with a radiation oncologist who has experience treating them.

 Learn more about radiation therapy.